minimo-io/betizen-ssg/README.md

 -   `subcats-carrousel.njk` not being used for games categories page at the moment.
 This could be useful for tagging games like "featured" or "Hold&Win", etc
 -   Create the `casinos-filter.njk` specially for crypto.
 -   Add again the count of casinos where the provider is (in providers game screen)
+-   For parsing FrontMatter (in the future, I want to bulk edit stuff), https://www.npmjs.com/package/front-matter

 ### Bugs